oconpa/hugoHosting/content/lambda-backend/upload/_index.md

 pre = "<b>4.2 </b>"
 +++

 The upload route is used to open a temporary tunnel to the s3 from the frontend for just enough time to upload an image.
-Think of this as toll road for example.
+Think of this as a toll road for example.
 In the old days when travelling on toll roads you would come to a checkpoint.
 In order to pass the checkpoint, you would pay a specified fee, which in turn would allow you to pass and continue your journey.

 ![Backend](/img/presigned.png)